 The Classical Association of the Pacific Northwest is a non-profit organization whose purpose is to support and promote the study of classical languages and civilization in the Pacific Northwest (see our new Mission Statement).
 Current members come from the US (Washington, Oregon, Montana, Idaho, California, Colorado, and several other states), Canada (British Columbia, Alberta, Ontario).
-The Association holds an annual two-day meeting, usually in early April, and publishes a Bulletin twice a year (fall and spring).
+The Association holds an annual two-day meeting, usually in late March, and publishes a Bulletin twice a year (fall and spring).

 Current CAPN officers: